Nickguitar/EndPortalFinder/README.md

 3. Since the eye have a chance of 80% of dropping as an item again, it is likely that you can find the portal with just one eye.

-4. On the other hand, if you have more than two eyes, you can do the proccess more than one time to get more accurate locations.
+4. On the other hand, if you have more than two eyes, you can do the proccess more than one time to get a more accurate location.
 (e.g., you get the x and z of the portal, then walks 200 blocks away, throw the eye of ender again and call the function.
 Then compare the results)